Shreni

-In Ancient India, a shreni (श्रेणि or श्रेणी śreṇī, Prakrit: seni) was an association of traders, merchants, and artisans.
-Generally, a separate shreni existed for a particular group of persons engaged in the same vocation or activity.
-Shrenis have sometimes been compared with the guilds.
+In ancient India, a shreni (श्रेणि or श्रेणी śreṇī, Prakrit: seni) was an association of traders, merchants, or artisans and craftspersons in ancient and early medieval India.
+Typically, a separate shreni existed for a particular group of persons engaged in the same vocation or activity.
+It functioned as an economic body, largely a self-governed community, and—within limits—a tribunal of first instance for its members.
+Shrenis are commonly translated to English as "guilds", though scholars caution that the comparison with the merchant and craft guilds of medieval Europe is incorrect.

-Well-documented references to the existing of shreni have been found from 5th century BC, and texts mention the existence of shrenis and conversion of entire members of some shrenis to Buddhism or Jainism.
+Well-documented references to the existence of such associations have been found from 6th century BCE to 12th century CE, with the institution reaching its greatest prominence under the Mauryan and Gupta empires.
+Shrenis are attested across a wide range of sources, including the grammatical work of Pāṇini, the Buddhist Jātaka tales, the Arthashastra, the Dharmaśāstra legal literature, Jainism texts, Sanskrit epics, Tamil Sangam literature, and a large body of donative inscriptions.

 Over a period of time, some shrenis became very wealthy with surplus resources, and acted as custodians and bankers of religious and other endowments.
 One of the widely referred shreni was of ivory carvers of Vidisha (in the modern Indian state of Madhya Pradesh).
-This shreni is accredited with sponsoring and financially supporting the construction of the southern gateway of the stupa at Sanchi, which is currently a World Heritage Site.
+This shreni is accredited with sponsoring and financially supporting the construction of the southern gateway of the stupa at Sanchi, a World Heritage Site.

+Etymology

+The word śreṇi is derived from a Sanskrit term meaning a 'row','line', or 'series', and by extension a corporate body or association of persons following a common pursuit.
+In legal usage, it came to denote an occupational corporation.
+Related and overlapping terms have also been noted in several sources—including gaṇa, pūga, nigama, and saṃgha—used in particular periods or regions.
+The Indian Epigraphical Glossary defines śreṇi as a corporation or guild.